 February 17, 1926 ~ Noble Watts, commonly known as blues, jump blues, R&B saxophonist Noble Thin Man Watts, born in Deland, Florida, USA ~ Leader and sideman.
 Worked with the Griffin Brothers, Nat Adderley, Lionel Hampton, Paul Williams, Dinah Washington, Jerry Lee Lewis, Buddy Holly, Chuck Berry, the Everly Brothers, Johnny Mathis, Rufus Thomas, Lucky Peterson, Raful Neal, Floyd Miles, and others ~ Watts passed away in 2004

 February 17, 1920 ~ Guitarist Billy Byrd born in Nashville, Tennessee, USA ~ Key guitarist in early country, studio musician.
 Helped popularize the electric lead guitar in country.
 Influenced by jazz players such as Charlie Christian and Django Reinhardt.
 Tutored artists such as Hank Garland and Shot Jackson.
 Member of Ernest Tubb's backing unit the Texas Troubadours.
-Also worked with artists such as the Oak Ridge Quartet, Tex Ritter, George Hamilton IV, Jimmy Dickens, and others ~ Byrd passed away in 2001
+Also worked with artists such as the Oak Ridge Quartet, Tex Ritter, George Hamilton IV, and Jimmy Dickens ~ Byrd passed away in 2001

 February 17, 1913 ~ Composer, conductor René Leibowitz born in Warsaw, Poland ~ Known as an avid promoter of the Second Viennese School style after World War II.
 Renowned conductor acclaimed for his performances of works by composers as diverse as Ludwig van Beethoven, Jacques Offenbach, Maurice Ravel, George Gershwin, Giacomo Puccini, and Arthur Sullivan ~ Leibowitz passed away in 1972